MARICEL30/links/README.md

 # Getting Started with Links

 Clone or fork this repository on your local machine.
-Once you have the file on your local machine change the title tag on the index.html file that's located on the public folder.
+Once you have the file on your local machine you can change the title tag on the index.html file that's located on the public folder.

- <title>maricel-links</title>

-&nbsp;

 You can also change the icons which are located on the same folder.
 Make sure to keep the name of the icons as these need to match the manifest.json file.